Albrighton, east Shropshire: Governance

 An electoral ward in the name of Albrighton exists.
-This ward includes the parish of Boningale and at the 2011 census had a total population of 4,628.
+This ward includes the parish of Donington and at the 2011 census had a total population of 4,628.

 Trivia

 In about 1840, while writing the book The Old Curiosity Shop, Charles Dickens wrote about Tong Church whilst staying at the Public House now known as The Harp.

-In 1962 the village was the birthplace of actor Jason Watkins.

 In July 1992 Anneka Rice and the Challenge Anneka series came to Albrighton and created a fishing pool for disabled people, known as the Albrighton Moat Project.
 She returned in July 2017 to celebrate 25 years of the project.

 In the summer of 2006, a storm broke out in Albrighton and parts of the village were flooded badly.

 Education

-Albrighton has five educational establishments; Albrighton and Donington Nursery, St Mary's Church of England Primary School, Albrighton Primary School (Formally Albrighton Infant and Junior School), Birchfield School and St Mary's Nursery Group.
+Albrighton has five educational establishments: Albrighton and Donington Nursery, St Mary's Church of England Primary School, Albrighton Primary School (formerly Albrighton Infant and Junior School), Birchfield School and St Mary's Nursery Group.